 The Price Cutter Charity Championship presented by Dr Pepper is your chance to see the PGA’s future greats playing to give local kids great futures.
-This year we are celebrating our 25th tournament anniversary and our goal is to raise one million dollars!
-Since the tournament began in 1990, it has raised nearly $11 million for children’s charities throughout the Ozarks, and this year we want to add a million more.
+This year we are celebrating our 26th anniversary, and our goal is enormous as usual.
+A year ago, we distributed a record $1 million-plus to local children's charities.
+Since the tournament began in 1990, it has raised almost $12 million for children’s charities throughout the Ozarks.
 The Price Cutter Charity Championship presented by Dr Pepper (PCCC) is a PGA Tour golf tournament on the Web.com Tour.
 The event is played at Highland Springs Country Club in Springfield, and is the parent to myriad related events hosted throughout the Ozarks.

 Be a part of this year’s success!
 Purchase your tickets at Price Cutter Supermarkets, participating children’s charities or at the Missouri Sports Hall of Fame.